ahmedelshaikh20/RequestMaster/README.md

   executors.submit(block)
 }
 ```
+2. As we know each thread has exactly one looper so when We create a handler with Looper.getMainLooper() that means we associate that handler to post any blocks or messages in the Messaging Queue of the UI thread.
-2. And for the UI thread I created uiHanlder this allows us to post and process messages on the main thread's message queue, which is essential for updating the UI from background threads.
+3. For the UI thread I created uiHanlder this allows us to post and process messages on the main thread's message queue, which is essential for updating the UI from background threads.

 ```kotlin
 private val uiHandler = Handler(Looper.getMainLooper())